How brave do you think you are?

 Kolmanskop was once the principal town in Namibia's mining industry © Matej Hudovernik, Shutterstock

 This ghost town, once the principal town of the local diamond industry, was abandoned over 45 years ago and now gives a fascinating insight into the area’s great diamond boom.
-A few of the buildings, including the imposing concert hall, have been restored, but many are left exactly as they were deserted, and now the surrounding dunes are gradually burying them.
+Many of the buildings are left exactly as they were deserted, and now the surrounding dunes are gradually burying them.
+In its heyday, the town was home to over 300 adults and 44 children, and luxuries included a bowling alley, iced refrigerators and even a swimming pool.
+A few of the buildings, including the imposing concert hall, have been restored, but many are left exactly as they were deserted, and are gradually being buried by the surrounding dunes.

 Skulls on show in the church © Danas, Wikimedia Commons

 This is the largest parish church in Istria, with a 25m-high dome and a 62m high bell tower.
 The most interesting thing about the church, however, is its mummies.
 Hidden in a curtained, dimly lit room behind the main altar are six glass cases, containing the intact bodies of three saints as well as various body parts of three other saints.
 The bodies are clothed, and the skin and fingernails have darkened, giving them a strange, almost wooden appearance.
 Exactly how or why the bodies – which were not embalmed – have failed to decompose remains a mystery.

 Bram Stoker and Hollywood have given us more than 150 versions of Dracula.
 The real person behind the fictional Count Dracula was even more cruel and bloodthirsty.
 The real-life Dracula was born Vlad III Drăculea (meaning ‘son of Dracul’) in 1431 in Sighişoara.
 He was said to have stayed in this 14th century castle.